rancher/webhook/pkg/resources/management.cattle.io/v3/globalrolebinding/GlobalRoleBinding.md

 ### Valid Global Role Reference

 GlobalRoleBindings must refer to a valid global role (i.e. an existing `GlobalRole` object in the `management.cattle.io/v3` apiGroup).

+### Invalid Fields - Update
+Users cannot update the following fields after creation:
+- `userName`
+- `groupPrincipalName`
+- `globalRoleName`

+### Invalid Fields - Create
+GlobalRoleBindings must have either `userName` or `groupPrincipalName`, but not both.
-In addition, on creation, all RoleTemplates which are referred to in the `inheritedClusterRoles` field must exist and not be locked.
+All RoleTemplates which are referred to in the `inheritedClusterRoles` field must exist and not be locked.

+## Mutation Checks

+### On create

+When a GlobalRoleBinding is created an owner reference is created on the binding referring to the backing GlobalRole defined by `globalRoleName`.